wloving77/dmtl4-MCS/src/DMT1/Lectures/04_prop_logic_with_arithmetic/Main.lean.md

 As a quick reminder, our semantic evaluator for PLA expressions (propositions in the language of PLA) takes an expressions and *two* interpretation functions.
-The first will take BoolVars as arguments and return Boolean values.
+The first will take Vars as arguments and return Boolean values.
 The second will take Vars (sorry, imperfect name) as defined in the natArithmetic library and return natural numbers.
 So let's get on to the examples.